gokrazy/rsync/README.md

 Package rsync contains a native Go rsync implementation.

+⚠ **Beware:** very fresh.
+Might eat your data.
+You have been warned! ⚠

 The only component currently is gokr-rsyncd, a read-only rsync daemon sender-only Go implementation of rsyncd. rsync daemon is a custom (un-standardized) network protocol, running on port 873 by default.